Joseph Leanza, MD

 BIO STATEMENT

-Joseph Leanza is an Emergency Medicine physician at the University of Pennsylvania with an interest in emergency medicine systems, disaster and humanitarian response, education, and environmental health.
+Joseph Leanza is an Assistant Professor of Emergency Medicine at Boston University School of Medicine; with an interest in emergency medicine systems, disaster and humanitarian response, education, and environmental health.
 Within the NGO Global Response Management, he is the project lead for emergency medicine specialty and EMS systems development in Federal Iraq and Iraqi Kurdistan.
-He also works in research and education with the Certification Program in Emergency Medicine in Pakistan and Bangladesh and with the Penn Center for Global Health developing simulation curricula at Vin University in Vietnam.
+His previous works include research and education with the Certification Program in Emergency Medicine in Pakistan and Bangladesh and with the Penn Center for Global Health developing simulation curricula at Vin University in Vietnam.
 He has previously worked in a clinical and research capacity with Global Emergency Care in Masaka, Uganda.

 RECENT GLOBAL HEALTH PROJECTS